Skip to main content

 “Educating Educators is a one-of-a-kind scholarship that provides an incentive for students to complete their degrees in a more timely manner by taking more hours each semester,” Trennepohl said.
 “In essence, our education students will have the opportunity to receive five or six courses for the price of four.”

 The Educating Educators scholarships are also available to graduate students working towards master’s and doctoral degrees in counseling, early childhood education, education, educational psychology, higher education, school administration, and teaching, learning and leadership.
-Tuition will be waived for graduate students in these majors on courses above six credit hours per semester.
+Tuition for graduate students in these majors will be waived on courses above six credit hours per semester.

-OSU-Tulsa currently offers more than 80 degree choices and Pamela Fry, Dean of the OSU College of Education, is excited about adding more degree programs in Education.
+OSU-Tulsa currently offers more than 80 degree choices and Pamela Fry, dean of the OSU College of Education, is excited about adding more degree programs in education.

 “OSU is making it a priority to help meet the needs of educators in the Tulsa community by offering a comprehensive university degree in education,” Fry said.
-“The OSU elementary education program combines strong content knowledge, high quality teaching skills and practical experiences to develop a highly competent education professional.”
+“The OSU elementary education program combines strong content knowledge, high-quality teaching skills and practical experiences to develop a highly competent education professional.”

-For more information on education degree programs, the Educating Educators scholarship or certification, call 918-594-8000.
+For more information on education degree programs, the Educating Educators scholarship, or certification, call 918-594-8000.

 MENUCLOSE